tessercat/stack-deploy/README.md

 ### Firewall

-Hosts are configured
-to allow access to the SSH port from a single IPv4 address.
+By default, the SSH port is open to the world, but hosts can be configured to allow access to the SSH port from a single IPv4 address or a subnet of IPv4 addresses.
 You should be very careful
-when configuring the `firewall_admin_addr` var, and you might want to use the firewall API to implement some sort of port knocking so you don't lock yourself out.
+when configuring the `admin_addresses` var, and if you do so, you might want to use the firewall API to implement some sort of port knocking so you don't lock yourself out.

-There are quite a few services out there to check your public IPv4 address.
+There are quite a few free services out there to check your public IPv4 address.

     https://ipecho.net/plain